raspberrypilearning/gravity-simulator/en/step_1.md

 <div style="flex-basis: 200px; flex-grow: 1">
 Use number keys 1, 2, 3, 4 and 5 to set the gravity simulation for different planets.

 Click the space bar to jump.
-On which planet is Dot's jump the smallest?
+On which planet is the **Dot** sprite's jump the smallest?
 </div>
 <div class="scratch-preview" style="margin-left: 15px;">
   <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/498064882/?autostart=false" frameborder="0"></iframe>